Kellswork/React-Films/README.md

 ### Part 2:

 * Make it so that the card in `FilmList` is a link, this should direct the user to the `/films/{id of film here}` URL, where `:id` is the id of the individual film.
-* When a user clicks on a film card they should be taken to `/movies/{id of movie here}` to see the details for the selected movie.
+* When a user clicks on a film card they should be taken to `/films/{id of movie here}` to see the details for the selected film.
 * Add functionality so the `Home` button on the `SavedList` component navigates back to home.

 ## Stretch Goals.